-The project site is situated at the northern end of College Point and is bordered to the north and west by the East River.
+The project site is situated at the northern end of College Point and is bordered to the north by the East River.
 Historically, the southern half of College Point was partially isolated from mainland Queens by a thick tract of tidal marsh punctuated by brooks and streams that drained into Flushing Bay (see Figure 4).
 Additional marshland was present to the east of the project site surrounding Powell's Cove and separating the area now known as Tallman Island from the mainland.
 No streams or water courses are depicted on current or historic maps within the project site.
 However, a small pond is shown on some historic maps (Connor 1852; Dripps 1872; Beers 1873) to the east of what is now 115th Street and south of Poppenhusen Avenue.
-Groundwater in the vicinity of the project site is expected to be located between 10 and 40 feet below the ground surface, depending on surface elevation (LiRo Engineers, Inc. 2007).
-However, a series of soil borings completed in 2009 by Weston Solutions of New York, Inc. along 115th Street and 9th Avenue were drilled to a depth of 20 feet below ground surface and no groundwater was encountered.